yedpodtrzitko/tyl/vim/vim.md

 - you are in middle of `git rebase -i` / `git commit` etc., but you forget to finish something, so you want to cancel the operation.

-One way is to delete everything in the editor and quit via `:q`, and it will cancel the operation (hopefully).
+One way is to delete everything in the editor and quit via `:q`, which will subequently cancel the operation

-The better solution is to use `:cq`, which will exit the editor with a non-zero return code (ie. error), and this error will cancel the operation.
+The more elegant solution is to use `:cq`, which will exit the editor with a non-zero return code (ie. error), and this error will cancel the operation.